jbakse/compform_notes/content/week_1_tile/index.md

 # About this Class

 ## Learning Objectives
-In this class we will make things that make things.
+In this class, we will make things that make things.
 We will work with a variety of programming languages, tools, and methods to create a wide variety of output: graphics, sounds, videos, animations, even 3D printed objects.
 The primary goals of this class are to introduce new ways of making and to encourage aesthetic exploration.

 ![Make Things that Make Things](images/make_things.png)